Top Pharmacy Calculation Tips for the PTCB Exam!Jan 30th, 2020

 Tip 1 – Conversions and Formulae

-During the PTCB exam, candidates are asked questions that are based on knowledge of conversions.
+During the PTCB exam, candidates are often asked questions that are based on knowledge of conversions.

 Here are some of the must-know conversions and formulae you need to understand: